Cube (algebra): In real numbers, other fields, and rings

 Cubes occasionally have the surjective property in other fields, such as in F_{p} for such prime p that p ≠ 1 (mod 3), but not necessarily: see the counterexample with rationals above.
-Also in F_{7} only three elements 0, ±1 are perfect cubes, of seven total. −1, 0, and 1 are perfect cubes anywhere and the only elements of a field equal to the own cubes: x^{3} − x = x(x − 1)(x + 1).
+Also in F_{7} only three elements 0, ±1 are perfect cubes, of seven total. −1, 0, and 1 are perfect cubes anywhere and the only elements of a field equal to their own cubes: x^{3} − x = x(x − 1)(x + 1).

 History

 Determination of the cubes of large numbers was very common in many ancient civilizations.
 Mesopotamian mathematicians created cuneiform tablets with tables for calculating cubes and cube roots by the Old Babylonian period (20th to 16th centuries BC).
 Cubic equations were known to the ancient Greek mathematician Diophantus.
 Hero of Alexandria devised a method for calculating cube roots in the 1st century CE.
 Methods for solving cubic equations and extracting cube roots appear in The Nine Chapters on the Mathematical Art, a Chinese mathematical text compiled around the 2nd century BCE and commented on by Liu Hui in the 3rd century CE.